 Make Your Budgeting Easier with These Family Budgeting Tips

-- Don’t let technology stand in your way – If you’re not tech savvy, there is nothing stopping you from getting out pen and paper and creating a budget that way.
+2. Don’t let technology stand in your way – If you’re not tech-savvy, there is nothing stopping you from getting out pen and paper and creating a budget that way.
 Excel spreadsheets and other software programs are great.
 Heck, I’m an old Excel spreadsheet nerd from way back, but if they’re not your cup of tea, ditch them and go old school.

 It isn’t important how you create your budget.
 What is important is that you just do it.

 Bonus Tip: The envelope system works well for spending cash.
-Once you’ve determined how much you will spend each month for specific items, but that amount of cash in an envelope marked with that category.
+Once you’ve determined how much you will spend each month on specific items, put that amount of cash in an envelope marked with that category.
 When the money is gone from the envelope, you stop spending.

 Maybe you have a wedding to attend this month that you didn’t know about three months ago when you make your budget or perhaps you have to go out of town to visit a sick relative.

 Whatever the reason, things do come up.
 That’s why you should re-evaluate your budget at the beginning of every month.
 That doesn’t mean you need to go through the whole process again.